wp-plugins/featuring-countcomments/readme.txt

 = If I click on the comment count in the Users page of the Admin Menu I do not receive all comments of the associated user and sometimes comments from other users. - What's wrong? =

-Actually, there is nothing wrong. - Featuring CountComments uses the built-in full-text comment search of WordPress.
+Actually, there is nothing wrong. - In previous versions, Featuring CountComments used the built-in full-text comment search of WordPress.

-This search looks, for example, also in the comment content.
-That is most of the time the reason for additional received comments.
-If comments do not show up in the comments list, then the user probably changed his display-name.

-I've already filed a [ticket](https://core.trac.wordpress.org/ticket/14163) so Featuring CountComments can deliver accurate results in the future.
+With WordPress >= 3.1 and Featuring CountComments >= 1.20 [the results are queried by user-id instead of display-name](https://core.trac.wordpress.org/ticket/14163).

 == Other Notes ==